-In short, a pair of three-handed second hands rotating in opposite directions at the same speed creates an illusion of a single second hand counting time like a tiny metronome.
+In short, a pair of three-handed second hands rotating in opposite directions at the same speed creates an illusion of a single seconds hand counting the time like a tiny metronome.
 The illusion is so immersive that it could have been used by Herr Sigmund Freud himself to put his wealthy patients into hypnosis.

 Frankly speaking, I do not completely understand how Chaumet managed to acquire the complication, which is featured in this watch.